 Fourier analysis implies that any wave pattern can be produced by superimposing the appropriate sinusoidal waves.
 Fast computer algorithms exist that calculate the required amplitudes.
 Fourier synthesis the basis for electronic music.

-Link: Fourier series simulation Explore!
+External link: Fourier series simulation Explore!
 It can be fun.